genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

 :::note
 Make sure you have started the [resource deamon](../../../server/tooling/intellij-plugin/#remap).
 :::
-Once your resource deamon has started, you can start all genesis processes; click on the **start** button.
+Once your resource deamon has started, you can start all the Genesis processes; click on the **start** button.

 ![](/img/genesis_deamon.png)